Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 ### Angular Portion Extraction

-Also, some part of the code will extract an [angular portion](LF/Angular) of 9x9 pixels (since 9x9 is the angular resolution of Lytro First Generation) and a downsampled angular portions of 5x5 pixels for different fixed spatial points.
+[angular_extraction.m](angular_extraction.m) will extract an [angular portion](LF/Angular) of 9x9 pixels (*since 9x9 is the effective angular resolution of Lytro First Generation, although 11x11 is the maxium resolution considering the pixels inside the vignetting len's region*) and a downsampled angular portions of 5x5 pixels for different fixed spatial points.
 Feel free to use it or modify it as well.

-**Angular Portion at (0, 0) spatial coordinate**
+**Angular Portion of 9x9 rays at (0, 0) spatial coordinate**

 ![angular portion](LF/Angular/IMG_0001/IMG_0001_01.png)

-**Downsampled Angular Portion at (0, 0) spatial coordinate**
+**Downsampled Angular Portion of 5x5 at (0, 0) spatial coordinate**

 ![angular portion](LF/Angular/IMG_0001_downsampled/IMG_0001_01.png)

 ### Spatial Downsampling
-[downscaling.m](downscaling.m) is a code with the purpose to downsample the sub-aperture images of each light field.
-It has nothing special on it.
+[downscaling.m](downscaling.m) is a code with the purpose to downsample the sub-aperture images of each light field implementing an anttialiasing frequency filter in order to downsampling in a factor of 4.

 ### Video Maker
 [video_maker.py](video_maker.py) is a code to convert the sub-aperture images sequences into a video format, just for practical visualization of each light field as a sequence of images.